ShadeLab/PAPER_Dunivin_meta_arsenic/Yeh_Notes.md

 ####[Examine phylogony of assembled genes](https://github.com/ShadeLab/Xander_arsenic/tree/master/phylogenetic_analysis)
 * Essentially the same as steps 1 and 2 except these scripts are gene specific and remove all sequences that are less than 90% of hmm length
 * To execute, `./GENE.phylo.sh GENE CLUST`
-* For 0.3 and 0.1
-* arsB 0.1 having trouble
-* **NOTES: I realized the code had a typo: it was using the short sequence file instead of the regular file, I must redo all the trees**

 * **acr3: after clustering (`/mnt/research/ShadeLab/WorkingSpace/Dunivin/xander/OTUabundances/bin/./get_OTUabundance.sh final_coverage.txt /mnt/research/ShadeLab/WorkingSpace/Yeh/xander/OTUabundances/${GENE} 0 ${CLUST} alignment/*`), it shows error:
 Exception in thread "main" java.lang.RuntimeException: java.io.IOException: SID cen01_acr3_contig_9484_contig_9485 appears multiple times in the id mapping